Flo0806/vorm/packages/docs/advanced/nested-repeaters.md

-# Component: AutoVorm

-`<AutoVorm>` is the central dynamic rendering component in Vorm.
-It automatically renders all visible fields based on the schema and current form state.
-It integrates slot overrides, validation, layouting, `showIf` logic, and wrapper handling.

----

 # Advanced: Nested Repeaters

 Vorm fully supports deeply nested repeater structures.
 These allow complex form hierarchies like `contacts -> business -> emails` and so on.